“FIFTEEN

 The government’s attempt to show empathy created an unintended consequence that resulted in the most violent actions on the fifth day.

-On the morning of the sixth day of protest, a much stronger show of force was visible in the streets of Mexico City.
+day of protest, a much stronger show of force was visible in the streets of Mexico

 World media coverage had increased dramatically and the number of individuals who were on scene posting to social media was estimated to be over 5,000.